Uniswap/org-v1/src/pages/docs/v2/01-protocol-overview/02-ecosystem-participants.md

 - Professional LPs are focused on market making as their primary strategy.
 They usually develop custom tools and ways of tracking their liquidity positions across different DeFi projects.

 - Token projects sometimes choose to become LPs to create a liquid marketplace for their token.
-This allows tokens to be bought and sold more easily, and unlocks interopability with other DeFi projects through Uniswap.
+This allows tokens to be bought and sold more easily, and unlocks interoperability with other DeFi projects through Uniswap.

 - Finally, some DeFi pioneers are exploring complex liquidity provision interactions like incentivized liquidity, liquidity as collateral, and other experimental strategies.
 Uniswap is the perfect protocol for projects to experiment with these kinds of ideas.